Cat communication: Call

-Growl, snarl, hiss, and spit
+Growl, spit, hiss

-The growl, snarl, and hiss are all sounds associated with either offensive or defensive aggression.
+The growl, spit, and hiss are sounds associated with either offensive or defensive aggression.
 They are usually accompanied by a postural display intended to have a visual effect on the perceived threat.
-The communication may be directed at cats as well as other species: the puffed-up hissing and spitting display of a cat toward an approaching dog is a well-known behavior.
-Cats hiss when they are startled, scared, angry, or in pain; also to scare off intruders into their territory.
+Cats growl, hiss, and spit as a display of defense against both cats and other species, such as dogs.
 If the hiss and growl warning does not remove the threat, an attack may follow.
-Interestingly enough, kittens as young as two to three weeks will hiss and spit when first picked up by a human.
+It is also used to scare intruders away from their territory.
+Kittens as young as two to three weeks may hiss and spit when first picked up by a human.
 Spitting is a shorter but louder and more emphatic version of hissing.

-Howl, yowl, moan, and wail
+Howl, moan, and wail

-These sounds are commonly used during threatening situations.
+The howl, moan, and wail sounds are commonly vocalized during threatening situations.
 Howls are more tonal, while moans are long and slowly modulated.
 On the other hand, anger wails are combined with growls, while yowls are similar to howls but longer.